Anisotropic weakly over-penalised symmetric interior penalty method for the Stokes equation: Introduction

 The WOPSIP method is nonconforming.
 Therefore, an error between the exact and WOPSIP finite element approximation solutions for the velocity with an energy norm and the pressure with the $L^2$-norm is divided into two parts.
 One part is an optimal approximation error in discontinuous finite element spaces, and the other is a consistency error term.
 For the former, the first-order CR interpolation errors (Theorem \ref{thr2}) and the error estimate of the $L^2$-projection (Theorem \ref{thr1}) are used.
 However, estimating the consistency error term on anisotropic meshes is challenging.
 Barker and Brenner \cite{BarBre14} apply the trace theorem when $d=2$.
 Therefore, the shape regularity condition on meshes may be unavoidable with their proposed technique \cite{BarBre14}.
 To overcome this difficulty, we use the relation between the lowest order Raviart--Thomas (RT) finite element interpolation and the discontinuous space; see Lemma \ref{lem3}.
 This relation derives an optimal error estimate of the consistency error (Lemma \ref{lem9}).

 The remainder of this study is organised as follows.
 In Section 2, we introduce the (scaled) Stokes equation with the Dirichlet boundary condition, its weak formulation, and finite element settings for the WOPSIP method.
-In Section 3, we present the proposed WOPSIP approximation for the continuous problem and discuss its stability and error estimates.
-In Section 4, we provide the results of a numerical evaluation.
-Finally, we conclude by noting some limitations of the present work and suggesting some possible avenues for future research in Section 5.
-Throughout, we denote by $c$ a constant independent of $h$ (defined later) and of the angles and aspect ratios of simplices unless specified otherwise.
+In Section 3, we show the discrete Poincar\'e inequality.
+In Section 4, we present the proposed WOPSIP approximation for the continuous problem and discuss its stability and error estimates.
+In Section 5, we provide the results of a numerical evaluation.
+Finally, we conclude by noting some limitations of the present work and suggesting some possible avenues for future research in Section 6.
+Throughout, we denote by $c$ a constant independent of $h$ (defined later) and of the angles and aspect ratios of simplices unless specified otherwise, {and all constants $c$ are bounded if the maximum angle is bounded}.
 These values may change in each context.
 The notation $\mathbb{R}_+$ denotes the set of positive real numbers.